María Dolores Katarain: ETA

-After many arguments and threats, ETA secretly allowed Yoyes to leave the organisation.
+After many arguments and threats, ETA secretly allowed Yoyes to leave the organization.
 She went into exile in Mexico in 1980, where she studied sociology and worked for the United Nations.
-While she was away, Yoyes had a son called Arkaitz.
+While she was away, Yoyes had a son called Akaitz.

-In 1985, Yoyes decided to return to the Basque Country so that she could bring up Arkaitz with his father in the city of San Sebastian.
+In 1985, Yoyes decided to return to the Basque Country so that she could bring up Akaitz with his father in the city of San Sebastian.
 There were no charges against her because of a Spanish amnesty law passed in 1977.
 She informed ETA in advance of her intention to go back, but the leadership reacted badly.
 By this stage, Yoyes had put her ETA activism completely behind her.
 According to Elixabete Garmendia, she returned to the Basque Country "incredibly well-educated" and was starting to enjoy her life outside political activism.

 Late in 1985, Yoyes was shocked to find herself on the front page of Cambio 16, the main news magazine in Spain, under the headline "The Return of the ETA Woman".
 Friends of Yoyes believe the Spanish government leaked the story about Yoyes' return in order to make ETA look weak.
-At the time, Madrid had a policy of trying to persuade members of ETA to abandon the organisation.
-On the other hand, ETA now considered Yoyes a traitor and graffiti threatening her appeared in the Basque Country.
-However, friends of Yoyes point out that she never publicly criticised ETA, and that she kept the organisation informed of her intentions.
+At the time, Madrid had a policy of trying to persuade members of ETA to abandon the organization.
+On the other hand, ETA now considered Yoyes a traitor, and graffiti threatening her appeared in the Basque Country.
+However, friends of Yoyes point out that she never publicly criticized ETA, and that she kept the organization informed of her intentions.

 Murder

-In September 1986, Yoyes and her 3-year-old son went back to her home town of Ordizia to see a festival.
+In September 1986, Yoyes and her 3-year-old son went back to her hometown of Ordizia to see a festival.
 She was shot dead in front of him in the main square.
 The crime caused outrage and led to unprecedented criticism of ETA in its Basque heartland.
 The local council in Ordizia suspended the festival.
 Hundreds of people attended Yoyes's funeral and a protest march through the town where mourners each carried a flower.
 A letter condemning ETA was published in the press and gained hundreds of signatures.
 At the time, ETA kept Basque society under tight control and this was the first time people had spoken out.
 Yoyes' murder is now considered a milestone in the history of ETA.

 Yoyes' friend, Elixabete Garmendia, believes there was also a sexist element to the killing.
 She believes ETA thought it owned Yoyes because she was a woman and acted "like a spurned husband" when she chose to start a new life.

 The ETA member, Antonio López Ruiz, "Kubati", was arrested in 1987 and convicted of killing Yoyes.
-The operation was codenamed Arkaitz in honour of Yoyes' son.
+The operation was codenamed Akaitz in honour of Yoyes' son.
 Kubati was released in 2013.

+Impact and legacy

+In 1986 and 1989, Imanol Larzabal, who also left ETA, performed at concerts in honor of Yoyes and against ETA intimidation; as a result Imanol suffered boycotts, graffiti, vandalism, and death threats.